hiulit/RetroPie-Godot-Engine-Emulator/README.md

 - godot-engine
 - Install from source

-A new `godot-engine` folder will be created in `/home/pi/RetroPie/roms/`, where you can put your games using the `.pck` and `.zip` extensions.

-For example, if you download a game from https://itch.io/, the downloaded `.zip` usually contains 2 files: the executable and the game.
-The later is, most of the times, a `.pck` file.
-That's the one we want.
-Just copy it to `/home/pi/RetroPie/roms/godot-engine`.

 The script installs different versions of the Godot "emulator" for maximum compatibility:

 - `2.1.6`